NBISweden/beacon-api-tests/README.md

     return query, resp
 ```

-## Current tests:
-- The `info` (`/`) endpoint aswer

-- Queries that are not allowed, but cannot be formally forbidden by OpenAPI,
-  eg parameter dependencies and mutual exclusivness.
-See `tests/beaconerrors_tests.py`.

-- That the beacon does not accept queries that are not allowed according to the api spec.
-  See `tests/specerrors_tests.py`

-- The result counts of some specific queries.
-See `tests/query_tests.py`.

 ## TODO

 #### Overall

-- 0/1 based beacons.
-Should be 0-based, but can be set in `config/config.py` now.

 - Responses from bad queries does not always match the schema (try `beaconerrors_test.py` or `specerrors_test.py`)
    (see also https://github.com/ga4gh-beacon/specification/issues/252)